nnn

 36 Last-Minute Dinners for That “What’s Even in the Fridge?”
 Moment

-Use stale bread or even a can of breadcrumbs, this will work.
-Toss some breadcrumbs in butter or olive oil with garlic and toast them until golden brown and aromatic, and then sprinkle them on the pasta.
-Feels more intentional than it needs to.
-If you have a lemon add some zest.
-If you don’t, it’s still a decent Tuesday.
+As for the breadcrumbs, stale bread or even a can of breadcrumbs would work.
+Toss some breadcrumbs with some butter (or olive oil if you prefer), add some garlic, and toast them until they are golden brown and aromatic.
+Then sprinkle them on the pasta.
+If you happen to have one, add some lemon zest.
+If not, you’re still winning because it’s a Tuesday.

 15) Rotisserie Chicken Bowls

-Rotisserie chicken is basically time travel: it gives you back an hour you didn’t have.
-You can have shredded chicken with rice, noodles, or greens, and top it with any sauce you like including ranch, salsa, teriyaki, and tahini.
-This is the point leftovers stop looking like leftovers.
-I have consumed this with a spoon directly from a mixing bowl.
-I have no shame for this, as it is an act of efficiency.
+Rotisserie chicken is basically time travel.
+Did you know you can save an hour?
+That’s right, you can have shredded chicken with rice, or noodles, or greens, whichever you prefer, and you can top it with ranch, salsa, teriyaki and tahini, the options are limitless!
+This is the point at which leftovers cease to look like leftovers.
+I’ve done this before with a spoon and a mixing bowl, and I have no shame about it.
+This is about efficiency people.

 17) Creamy Pasta